devreplay/devreplay/README.md

 ## Supported Language

-You do not need to care for any language.
-We are preparing default rules for each Language and Frameworks.

-### Languages

 * CPP
 * Java
 * JavsScript
+* TypeScript
 * Python
 * Ruby
-* TypeScript
-...

-### Frameworks
+## Future work
+For the future, we are preparing default rules for each Language and Frameworks, such as...

 * Tensorflow
 * Ruby on Rails